The Hidden Costs of Yacht Ownership and Why Owners Say It’s Still Worth Every Penny

 • Dockage and marina accommodations

-• Insurance and regulatory compliance
+• Insurance and regulatory compliance (including yacht insurance cost)

 • Fuel and operational costs